arthurbernierjr/mambascript/README.md

 1. Fixed Bug Causing REPL Not to Function
 1. Updated CoffeeScript to stable version 2.5+ with JSX support
-1. Added .kofu file type
+1. Added .mamba file type

 ## Updates Coming

 1. Documentation on Usage with KOFUJS
-1. Updates to Create KofuJS App
+1. Updates to Create MambaJS App
-1. Make This Kofuscript fork the default syntax for KOFUJS
+1. Make This Mambascript fork the default syntax for KOFUJS

 ## Current Tasks